jessepav/vim-camelcomplete/README.md

 ## Introduction

-This plugin provides an insert-mode completion function that allows you to expand `CamelCase` and `snake_case` abbreviations into their full identifiers.
+This plugin provides a lightweight insert-mode completion function that allows you to expand `CamelCase` and `snake_case` abbreviations into their full identifiers.
+It is purely textual, and doesn't require setting up language servers or defining a project structure; rather, it operates like `<C-P>/<C-N>`, but on identifier abbreviations rather than prefixes.

 For instance,

 | Identifier       | Abbreviation |
 | :--------------- | :----------- |